Heritage Japanese Green Tea - Mizuba Tea Co.

-A treasure in any tea collector's collection, our gyokuro is a sublimely sweet brew with very little astringency.
+A treasure for any tea connoisseur, Mizuba's gyokuro is a sublimely sweet brew with very little astringency.
 Crafted by one of the top producers of the region, Mizuba's gyokuro is shade-grown for 21 days in an ideal climate of clean air and water, and rich volcanic soil (known as shirasu).
 Part of the deep, mellow umami and strong concentrations of L-theanine comes from Kagoshima's famous fog, which shades the trees from any harsh morning sun and protects the leaves from freezing temperatures.
-Our gyokuro is also shaded 21 days prior to harvest.
 Truly a tea to savor each and every sip!

 What is Gyokuro?

 Ah, gyokuro!
 The deep, satisfying sigh you hear after someone sips a cup of gyokuro?
 That happy human is experiencing one of the richest concentrations of umami you can experience in tea.
 Literally translating to "jade dew," gyokuro is made from Camellia sinensis leaves which are steamed and rolled like sencha, though a gyokuro can only be called so if the leaves have been shaded.
 First crafted in 1835, a producer initially covered their tea plants to protect from frost.
 Lo and behold, when they brewed the covered leaves they found the delicious taste of gyokuro!
 Shading styles and duration vary depending on the farmer and the region, but in general, the tea must be shaded enough to spur the plants to build a concentrated amount of sweet L-theanine — gyokuro's hallmark.
 A special tea indeed, gyokuro comprises less than 0.3% of Japan's tea production.

 Aroma: sweet pear, melon, light citrus.